joshuacherian/joshuacherian.github.io/_posts/2019-11-29-Sounds-About-Right.md

 This guy is nuts.
 Kris communicates the Bible like no one else I know.
 He's funny, thought-provoking, and convicts deeply.
 I re-listen to these episodes regularly.

 ### Listen to This:
 - [Secrets to a Great Marriage](https://overcast.fm/+Cgw5CUKk): Are you married?
-Listen to this?
+Listen to this.
 Are you unmarried?
 Listen to this.
 I played this one 3 times over within 24 hours of hearing it.

 ## [the memory palace](http://thememorypalace.us/)